Physer/physer.github.io/_posts/azurite-with-https-in-docker-part-3.md

 As you can see, these can be credentials meant for deployed services (e.g. an Azure App Service), as well as for development credentials in Visual Studio or interactive through a user input dialog.

+### Connecting your Azure account

+Due to the nature of the `DefaultAzureCredential` class, it's imperative that we at least log in to our Azure account.
+There are multiple ways to do so (as described in the diagram above).

+In this blog series, we'll use the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli).

+Verify your Azure CLI is available in your terminal.
+Run `az version`.
+When your Azure CLI is available, log in to your Azure account by running `az login`.
+We're not going to use any real Azure services (yet) so don't worry about too much about setting the subscription.

 ### Wiring it up

 In [part 2]() of this blog series we've created a simple .NET application to interact with our Blob service from Azurite.
 Let's open up our application and navigate to the `Program.cs` file.